Pelé in hospital due to colon tumor, to be released in days - KTVZ

 Associated Press

-SAO PAULO (AP) — Pelé was hospitalized once more in Sao Paulo to continue his colon tumor treatment.
-Hospital Albert Einstein said in a statement on Wednesday that 81-year-old Edson Arantes do Nascimento is “stable and expected to be released on the next few days.”
-Pelé’s assistant Pepito Fornos told The Associated Press the Brazilian soccer great is having chemotherapy sessions to treat the tumor that was found during routine exams at the end of August.
-The tumor was removed in a surgery on Sept.
-4.
+SAO PAULO (AP) — Pelé has been hospitalized again in Sao Paulo to continue his colon tumor treatment.
+Hospital Albert Einstein says in a statement that 81-year-old Edson Arantes do Nascimento is “stable and expected to be released in the next few days.”
+Pelé’s assistant Pepito Fornos tells The Associated Press the Brazilian soccer great is having chemotherapy sessions to treat the tumor that was found during routine exams at the end of August.
+He had surgery on Sept.
+4 and was hospitalized for nearly a month.

 Comments